College-Bound? Try These Catholic Summer Programs

 Summer programs are a great opportunity for high school students to strengthen their academic and extracurricular skills, grow in their spiritual lives, get a head-start on college visits, learn from distinguished professors, make lifelong friends and experience what faithful Catholic education is all about.
 Here are some options:

-Belmont Abbey College’s Schola program in Belmont, N.C., strives to cultivate a true life of leisure over two distinct one-week sessions in July.
-This summer, Belmont Abbey will be offering the first week virtually and the second week in-person.
+Belmont Abbey College’s Schola program in Belmont, N.C., strives to cultivate a true life of leisure over a one-week session which runs July 16-22.
 According to the College, students are invited “to slow down, to spend a summer week cultivating the goodness of their souls by reading and discussing classic works of philosophy and literature with friends, having meaningful conversations about the fundamental questions of life, enjoying daily recreational and social activities, viewing films, contemplating beautiful works of art and spending time in prayer and worship with the monastic community of Belmont Abbey.”
 Videos on the Schola program webpage show some of the highlights of previous years.

-The Benedictine College Youth Conferences (BCYC) Immersion program in Atchison, Kan., allows students to choose from various “tracks” including computer science, engineering, pre-med, nursing, great books, American politics, philosophy, graphic design, voice, art and more.
+The Benedictine College Youth Conferences (BCYC) Immersion program in Atchison, Kan., offers three sessions for students to choose from over 20 “tracks” including, but not limited to, computer science, engineering, nursing, faith and science, philosophy, graphic design, voice and art.
 Outside of class, students participate in Bible studies, attend Mass and engage in a variety of social activities from dances to sports to scavenger hunts.
 Participants report that they come away from the week refreshed and inspired.
-Benedictine also offers “BCYC Leadership,” which will help students discover how Catholic leadership principles can transform the way they lead at school, in their parish and in their community.
-Students can choose to focus on athletic leadership, business leadership, pro-life leadership, leadership in the New Evangelization or principles of Catholic leadership.
-There’s also a BCYC Encounter program, led by current Benedictine students, which is a weekend conference for parish and diocesan groups that focuses on Benedictine spirituality.
+Benedictine also offers a one-week session for “BCYC Leadership,” which will help students discover how Catholic leadership principles can transform the way they lead at school, in their parish and in their community.
+There is also a BCYC Encounter conference, led by current Benedictine students, for parish and diocesan groups that focuses on Benedictine spirituality.
 Finally, Benedictine is inviting rising high school juniors, seniors and graduated seniors to earn three hours of college credit while studying abroad on a “Journey with Dante,” a three-week trip in Italy.

-The Catholic University of America in Washington, D.C., offers a wide variety of summer educational experiences with weeklong summer programs focused on architecture, performing arts, mathematics and theology, providing opportunities to rising juniors and seniors for an exciting educational experience in the nation’s Capital.
+The Catholic University of America in Washington, D.C., offers a wide variety of summer educational experiences with weeklong summer programs focused on architecture, performing arts, the sciences and theology, providing opportunities to rising juniors and seniors for an exciting educational experience in the nation’s Capital.
 Light the World!
 Summer Institute lets high school students witness faithful excellence in action in business, science, politics, sports and the arts while meeting professionals who live out their faith in everyday life.
-The Applied Math in Action! pre-college program prepares students to enter STEM fields by learning applied math, visiting places where math is used, and interacting with other young people with similar interests.
-The Experiences in Architecture program is an intense two-week, pre-college workshop that exposes students to both the academic and professional sides of the architectural arena, with the capital city as their classroom.
+The Experiences in Architecture program is an intense two- or three-week, pre-college workshop that exposes students to both the academic and professional sides of the architectural arena, with the capital city as their classroom.
 Catholic University’s High School Drama Institute is a program for students who wish to study voice, movement and acting with experts in the field.
+For students interested in the field of Engineering, CUA offers two different summer programs, Engineering New Frontiers and Computational Biosciences Institute.
+These weeklong programs expose students to many of the engineering disciplines, including biomedical, mechanical, electrical, civil and computer science.

 Franciscan University’s summer Steubenville Conferences are popular with Catholic high school students across the country.
 The three-day Catholic conferences bring teens into a life-changing encounter with Jesus Christ.
-Conferences take place at multiple locations across the United States and Canada, including five conferences at Franciscan University’s campus in Steubenville, Ohio.
-The theme for the 2022 conferences is “Fearless” (John 16:33).
-Dynamic speakers this summer include Sr. Miriam James Heidland, SOLT, Jason Evert, Sarah Swafford and Fr.
-John Burns.
+Conferences take place at multiple locations across the United States and Canada, including four conferences at Franciscan University’s campus in Steubenville, Ohio.
+The theme for the 2023 conferences is “Refuge” (Matthew 11:28 ).
+Dynamic speakers this summer include Sarah Swafford, Joel Stepanek, Fr.
+Leo Patalinghug, Mark Hart, Sr. Miriam James Heidland, SOLT, and many more.
 Interested students must apply to attend a conference through a parish, high school or youth ministry group.

-Once again, Thomas Aquinas College is offering its Great Books summer program in two locations: its campus in Santa Paula, Calif., from July 10-23, and its newly opened second campus in Northfield, Mass., from July 24 to August 6.
-These two-week programs engage students in seminars on Plato, Sophocles, Euclid, Blaise Pascal and St. Thomas Aquinas, among others.
+Once again, Thomas Aquinas College is offering its Great Books summer program in two locations: its campus in Santa Paula, Calif., from July 16-29, and its second campus in Northfield, Mass., from July 9-22.
+These two-week programs engage students in seminars on Plato, Pascal, St. Thomas Aquinas and Kierkegaard, among others.
 In addition to daily recreational and liturgical activities, the program also includes day trips to nearby cities.
 A detailed day-to-day picture of what the Great Books program is like can be found on the college’s blog.
 This program is offered to rising seniors.

 The University of Mary in Bismarck, N.D., offers a summer program for high school students.
 The Cor Christi Institute program runs for two sessions in July on the University’s campus.
 This program invites high school students of all grades to encounter Jesus and learn the foundational teachings and practices of the Catholic faith through serious study, good conversation and wholesome friendship.

-For those juniors and seniors with adventurous spirits and a love for the outdoors, Wyoming Catholic College’s PEAK program in Lander, Wyo., offers a unique experience.
-It runs for one week from August 1-8.
-Students are given the opportunity to study the Great Books under the instruction of WCC faculty and to immerse themselves in the sacraments.
-Students are also engaged in a variety of outdoor activities, tailored to the experience and fitness of each participant, including a backpacking trip, fly fishing, horseback riding, rock climbing and more.
+For those rising seniors with adventurous spirits and a love for the outdoors, Wyoming Catholic College’s PEAK program in Lander, Wyo., offers a unique experience.
+Running from August 1-12, students are given the opportunity to study the Great Books under the instruction of WCC faculty and to immerse themselves in the sacraments.
+Students are also engaged in a variety of outdoor activities, tailored to the experience and fitness of each participant, including horseback riding, canoeing and caring for livestock.

 For students interested in traveling abroad, the University of Navarra offers Spanish Intensive Summer Courses at its language institute on campus, Instituto Lengua y Cultura Española, ILCE.
 ILCE is offered in-person, so students get to enjoy all the campus has to offer.
 ILCE will also offer three on-campus courses between June and July on their campuses in Pamplona and Madrid.
 Students taking these courses can earn college credit and will also have the opportunity to participate in cultural activities outside of class.